tcd4/xcom/README.md

 look at the command line for info

-libs used - SDL 2, OpenGL, glib, yaml
+libs used - SDL 2, OpenGL, glib, yaml, gsl

 controls